 There are toilets here too, which are located on the other side of the little footbridge.

-Just a short drive north of Eli Creek, about 10 minutes or so you’ll find the SS Maheno Shipwreck on Fraser Island.
-Originally an ocean liner which had travelled between Australia and New Zealand, in WWI it was amazingly converted into a hospital and used in Europe.
+Just a short drive north of Eli Creek, about 10 minutes or so you’ll find the SS Maheno Shipwreck.
+Originally an ocean liner that had travelled between Australia and New Zealand, in WWI it was amazingly converted into a hospital and used in Europe.

 It was later returned to Australia and then sold to a company in Osaka.
-As it was making its way to Osaka in 1935, it was caught in a cyclone and ended up shipwrecked along the shores of Fraser Island where it remains today.
+As it was making its way to Osaka in 1935, it was caught in a cyclone and ended up shipwrecked along the shores of K’gari where it remains today.

-Today the Maheno Shipwreck, Fraser Island is only partially visible with much of it engulfed by sand.
+Today the Maheno Shipwreck is only partially visible with much of it engulfed by sand.
 Still, the kids will no doubt find it is interesting to look at and makes for a good photo while you’re travelling along 75 Mile Beach.

 To see the Knifeblade Sandblow – you’ll find a lookout which is located inland along Woralie Road.
 There is a small car park here and it is 500 m to the lookout.
 The walk there is mostly uphill – but nothing too strenuous – but the good news is this makes for an easy downhill walk on the return trip.

 Not too far from the Knifeblade Sand Blow lookout is Lake Allom.
-Lake Allom, Fraser Island is said to be one of the best places on the island to spot turtles – there is even a small viewing deck where you watch them pop up for air now and again.
+Lake Allom is said to be one of the best places on the island to spot turtles – there is even a small viewing deck where you watch them pop up for air now and again.
 Just make sure you don’t feed the turtles or any other animals you see.

 It’s just a short 200m return walk to the viewing area.
 As well as turtles, you can spot a range of other wildlife including birds and goannas.
 It’s also a great spot to launch a kayak if you’re keen.
 Swimming is not allowed here.
 So if swimming is your main priority – skip this one for one of the previously mentioned lakes.